ajay-gandhi/asciify-image/README.md

 #### path

-The path to the image you wish to asciify.
+The file path, URL, or buffer for the image you wish to asciify.
 Currently supported formats are:

 * JPG
 * PNG